berstend/service-worker-router/readme.md

   - Most routers are intertwined with a specific web server or framework, this one is agnostic and can be used everywhere (Node.js, browsers, workers).
 See the [standalone](#example-standalone) example.
   - The router is used in production with [Cloudflare Workers].
 - **TypeScript** (and JavaScript) **support**
-  - Even when not using TypeScript there's the benefit of better code editor tooling (like autocomplete) for the developer.
+  - Even when not using TypeScript there's the benefit of better code editor tooling (improved IntelliSense) for the developer.
 - **Match the path or the full URL**
   - Most routers only support matching a `/path`, with service workers it's sometimes necessary to use the full URL as well.
 - **Elegant pattern matching**
   - Life's too short to debug regexes. :-)
-- Also: Lightweight (~100 LOC), tested, minimal overhead
+- Also: Lightweight (**8KB**, ~100 LOC), tested, supports [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) and [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)

 ## Installation